Fig Tree Pocket

 Fig Tree Pocket demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 37.3% of residents currently enrolled in formal education, comprising 12.7% in primary, 11.7% in secondary, and 8.6% in tertiary education.
-Fig Tree Pocket's 3 schools have a combined enrollment of 870 students.
-The area demonstrates significant socio-educational advantages with an ICSEA score of 1127.
-It includes 1 primary school and 2 K-12 schools, with capacity exceeding typical residential needs (18.8 places per 100 residents vs regional average of 13.4), indicating its role as an educational center for the broader region.
+Fig Tree Pocket's three schools have a combined enrollment of 870 students.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1127).
+It includes one primary school and two K-12 schools, with a school capacity exceeding typical residential needs at 18.8 places per 100 residents, compared to the regional average of 13.4, indicating it serves as an educational center for the broader region.

 Frequently Asked Questions - Education